yalue/cuda_scheduling_examiner_mirror/ECRTS18_AE.md

 ## Experiment 1: Testing Blocking Resources

 We conducted this experiment on Jetson TX2 to generate the plots in section 3 and Table 3 in the paper.
+To run this experiment on Jetson TX2, the script ``./scripts/jetson_clocks.sh`` needs to be executed first.
 Due to different number of SMs, experiments may produce different plots on other GPUs.
 But the observations and claims stay consistent.

 ### Run